wesclemens/Flask-JsonSchemaValidator/README.md

 Basic JSON Schema Validator for the [Flask](http://flask.pocoo.org/) web framework.

 ## Usage
-Basic usage is to apply the `@validator` decorator to a route.
+Basic usage is to apply the `@validate` decorator to a route.
 If request validates the route will be called as normal.
 If the request doesn't validate an error message will be genrated and a `400 BAD REQUEST` will be returned with the error message in the body.

 ```
-validator(schema, force=False, json_silent=False, json_cache=True)
+validate(schema, force=False, json_silent=False, json_cache=True)
 ```
 schema: [jsonschema](http://json-schema.org/) to validate against